-There are many things that can trigger a panic attack, but maybe not in the way that you think.
+Many things can trigger a panic attack, but maybe not in the way that you think.

-You might have been searching on Google, looking for triggers that you could avoid in the future or to somehow alert you to a panic attack, but that is not helpful as you might start to avoid things that trigger your panic
+You might have been searching on Google, looking for triggers you could avoid in the future or alert you to a panic attack somehow, but that is not helpful as you might start to avoid things that trigger your panic.

 Typical triggers people see as being responsible for their panic attacks.